 The Directory of Services (DoS) is the national NHS directory for NHS Urgent Care services.
-In particular it is the engine behind NHS 111.
+In particular, it is the engine behind NHS 111.

-Ensuring services are better utilised
+Ensuring services are used more effectively

-For out-of-hours and emergency issues telephone 01278 727406
+- For out-of-hours and emergency issues telephone 01278 727406

-To report a potential major technical fault with live DoS, please contact the SSD service desk on 0300 3034 034 (in-hours) and 0300 3035 035 (out of hours)
+- To report a potential major technical fault with live DoS, please contact the SSD service desk on 0300 3034 034 (in-hours) and 0300 3035 035 (out of hours)